nightrobin/xyz-books-codebase-one/README.md

 # XYZ Books Codebase 1

+---
+This program will cater the CRUD UI and API (backend) for the XYZ Books.
+---

 ## Instructions
 1. Create a database in MySQL.
 2. Edit and save the **.env** file that is included in the codebase 1.